 Do you enjoy writing or reading poetry?
 Most of the posts on Big Sky Buckeye are filled with poetry, but I also share short stories, photography, and a few surprises along the way.
 You are invited to sit a spell and find something you like.
 I enjoy sharing my curiosity through my writing.
 You are welcome to like, comment, follow, share, or reblog a post.

-You are invited to read a quote updated on August 3 from thoughts shared from the words of American pastor and Christian teacher Charles Stanley.
-His insightful remarks encourage us to choose to walk in God’s light.
+You are invited to read a quote updated on October 4 from thoughts found in the words of English poet and painter William Blake.
+His words encourage each of us in our daily walk.

 Here’s my Baker’s Dozen, featuring 13 of my recent writings from the past couple of weeks.
 Each post is linked to take you right to its location.
-Other poems and writings can be found in the archives, which will be updated frequently with past selections.
+Other poems, short stories, and feature writings can be found in the archives (found at the top of the page), which will be updated frequently with past selections.
 Enjoy!